 As an in-service member you contribute a monthly, fixed percentage equal to 7.3 % of your pensionable salary.
-The employer contributes 13.5% of your pensionable salary.
+The employer contributes 13.5% of your pensionable salary..

-The definition of "pensionable salary" differs between certain categories of employees and in-service members are advised to ascertain their pensionable salary through the human resources office.
+The definition of "pensionable salary" differs between certain categories of employees and in-service members are advised to ascertain their pensionable salary through the Human Resources department.

-As the EPPF is a DB fund, all income in the form of contributions and investment income is allocated to a pool of assets which the EPPF uses to fund the benefits paid to members on withdrawal, retirement or on the death of members in accordance with the rules of the EPPF.
+As a DB fund, all income in the form of contributions and investment income is allocated to a pool of assets which the EPPF uses to fund the benefits paid to members on withdrawal, retirement or on the death in accordance with the rules of the EPPF Fund.